Awfyboy/Azerdle/README.md

 - SignalBus as a singleton for global signal communication.

 Feel free to add more words to the list as I have to add some words manually.
-Play Wordle Zen on Itch.io: https://awfy.itch.io/wordle-zen
+Play Azerdle on Itch.io: https://awfy.itch.io/wordle-zen